cheminfo/nmrium-docs/docs/30_2d-spectra/99_colors/colors.md

 | hmbc       | dark violet    | yellow         |

 You can change the colors of the positive and negative sinals.
-To do this, open the Spectra panel.
-Select the spectrum of which you want to change the color, e.g. the cosy that you can find under the button 1H, 1H.
+To do this, open the **Spectra** panel.
+Select the spectrum of which you want to change the color, e.g. the cosy that you can find under the button **1H,1H**.
 Click on the colored box on the right side of the corresponding line.